benjih/hoverfly-docs/content/usage/index.md

 hoverctl export mysimulation.json
 ```

-For more information about hoverctl, [check here](../reference/hoverctl.md).
+For more information about hoverctl, check the **Refernce** section.

 ### Simulation data JSON format